Santosdevbjj/FinanceAI-Personal-Financial-Intelligence-Platform/docs/DATA_ANALYTICS_ARCHITECTURE.md

 predictive modeling

-This architecture defines a FAANG-level analytical and AI data platform designed for:
+This architecture defines a level analytical and AI data platform designed for:

 low-latency insights